-There were no option exercises by the Chief Executive Officer or any of the Named Executive Officers during the fiscal year ended July 31, 1997.
-The following table presents certain information with respect to option exercises during the fiscal year ended July 31, 1997 by the Chief Executive Officer and each of the Named Executive Officers and the value at July 31, 1997 of unexercised options held by such individuals.
-The value of unexercised options reflects the increase in market value of the Company's Common Stock from the date of grant through July 31, 1997 (the last trade in the Company's Common Stock on that date was executed at \$4.25 per share).
+There were no option exercises by the Chief Executive Officer or any of the Named Executive Officers during the fiscal year ended July 31, 1998.
+The following table presents certain information with respect to the value at July 31, 1998 of unexercised options held by the Chief Executive Officer and each of the Named Executive Officers.
+The value of unexercised options reflects the increase in market value of the Company's Common Stock from the date of grant through July 31, 1998 (the last trade in the Company's Common Stock on that date was executed at \$4.25 per share).
 The value actually realized upon future option exercises by the Chief Executive Officer and the Named Executive Officers will depend on the value of the Company's Common Stock at the time of exercise.

-AGGREGATED OPTION EXERCISES IN 1997 FISCAL YEAR AND FISCAL YEAR-END OPTION VALUES
+1998 FISCAL YEAR-END OPTION VALUES